Year-End Giving Strategies & Deadlines

 This is a great way to claim a tax deduction now for supporting your favorite charities in the future.
 Donor advised funds can be created quickly and easily with a gift of $5,000 or more.
 And, with a gift of appreciated stock or mutual funds, you avoid paying capital gains tax on the sale of the stock and receive an immediate charitable income tax deduction for the full value of the asset.

-DAFs and Bundling: With higher standard deductions for taxes, some donors are opting to bundle or “pre-fund” their giving in order to continue giving at the same levels as before.
+DAFs and Bundling: Some donors are opting to bundle or “pre-fund” their giving in order to continue giving at the same levels as before.
 This means donating two- or three-years’ worth of giving at one time, claiming the charitable deduction that year, and then waiting that period of time to donate again while claiming the standard deduction.
 A DAF gives you the option to bundle the donation to your DAF that first year, and then continue to support your favorite causes every year from the DAF.

 Both are a good option to benefit the nonprofit with a direct gift and benefit the donor from an income tax deduction and capital gains tax savings.

 Both offer tax deductions and income for life (a portion of which is tax free).
 The remainder creates a fund to benefit any nonprofit you choose.